grahamwaters/grahamwaters/README.md

 ![main](images/6.png)

 Successfully Logged Six Days of Data from the NOAA API There are promising results in the images that the PySeas project has produced.
-It seems highly likely that finding the perfect sunset is just over the horizon!
+Finally, finding the perfect sunset is likely over the horizon!

 ![sunset1](images/sunset2.jpg)
 ![sunset2](images/sunset3.jpg)

-Using CV2 to stitch these images together and optimizing the algorithm to retrieve the images at the most optimal time of day is the next step.
-I'm also looking into using any open source equivilant of [Google Cloud Vision API](https://cloud.google.com/vision) to detect the horizon line and crop the images accordingly.
-CV2 may be able to do this, but at scale it may not be the most efficient.
+The next step is to use CV2 to stitch these images together and optimize the algorithm to retrieve the photos at the most optimal time of day.
+I'm also looking into using any open-source equivalent of [Google Cloud Vision API](https://cloud.google.com/vision) to detect the horizon line and crop the images accordingly.
+Again, CV2 may be able to do this, but at scale, it may not be the most efficient.

 ## [Lorebook Generator for NovelAI](https://github.com/grahamwaters/lorebook_generator_for_novelai)